 From the point of view of the programmer, the transformation is again simple.
 Define a new temporary scalar variable aux at the beginning of the loop body, and set the value of aux in each branch of the if instruction.
 At the end, assign the value of aux to the corresponding element A[i] for the loop to compute the same results.

 Have you already seen how Parallelware Trainer works?
 If not, just remember that Parallelware guarantees correctness and performance in your OpenMP-enabled parallel code.
-When you are starting to develop your code, it might be beneficial to compile it with Parallelware as it automatically checks many of the best programming practices in C presented in this articles.
+When you are starting to develop your code, it might be beneficial to compile it with Parallelware as it checks many of the best programming practices in C presented in this articles.

 If you like this post, please share!